bwp91/homebridge-ewelink/README.md

+## This project is not being actively updated.
+Please feel free to create a fork and develop extra functionality!

 # homebridge-ewelink
 Homebridge plugin to control Sonoff relays with OEM firmware.
 It uses the same API as the iOS app to communicate with your devices.